Exact Optimization: Part I: Application to Convex Optimization (QP)

-Representatively, two popular solvers in the literature/market, with respect to the QP problem (\ref{Problem_QP}), are selected.
-At first, according to \cite{Lu(Ye):03(16)}, such a general QP (with inequality constraints) is usually solved using an ``Active Set Method'' (ASM), which is particularly valued in the control allocation problems \cite{JoFo:13}.
-It is reported that a feasible point is required to initiate the solving process, including a simpler/common case of $P\succ 0$ \cite{Lu(Ye):03(16)}.
-Similar consideration can also be applied to other existing solvers: the barrier method and primal-dual interior-point methods \cite{BoVa:04,JoFo:13}. \textit{In contrast}, the proposed solvers autonomously generate the results/solutions, notably Algorithm \ref{Alg_QP} and Theorem \ref{Thm_Equality_Constrained_QP}.
-The design philosophy differentiates from the classical Lagrange/Primal-Dual method \cite{Lu(Ye):03(16),BoVa:04}, but stems from Theorem \ref{Thm_Solutions}, as well as Figs. \ref{Fig_Shift} (``critical shift'') and \ref{Fig_Layers} (``hierarchical layers'').
+With respect to the QP Problem (\ref{Problem_QP}), several representative and popular solvers in the literature or readily in the market \cite{NoWr:06} are selected to demonstrate this section.
+At first, according to \cite{Lu(Ye):03(16)}, such a general QP (with inequality constraints) is usually, numerically solved using an ``Active Set Method'' (ASM), which is also valued in the fields of management science \cite{Hey:22,KoYa:91} and control engineering \cite{JoFo:13}, to name a few.
+It has been reported that a feasible point is required to initiate the solving process of ASM -- including a simpler/common case of $P\succ 0$ \cite{Lu(Ye):03(16)} -- till the latest MATLAB$\textsuperscript{\textregistered}$ implementation (namely, in the ``quadprog'' routine).
+Similar difficulty/inconvenience can also be found in other celebrated solvers: Newton's method, the barrier method, and primal-dual interior-point methods \cite{Hey:22,BoVa:04,JoFo:13}. \textit{In contrast}, the proposed solvers autonomously generate the results/solutions, notably Algorithm \ref{Alg_QP} and Theorem \ref{Thm_Equality_Constrained_QP}.
+The analytical philosophy differentiates from the classical Lagrange/Primal-Dual method \cite{BoVa:04,Lu(Ye):03(16),NoWr:06}, but stems from Lemma \ref{Lem_Solutions} as well as Figs. \ref{Fig_Shift} (``critical shift'') and \ref{Fig_Layers} (``hierarchical layers'').